 Rich Mountain Road closes on Nov.
-8. Little Greenbrier Road to the Little Greenbrier Schoolhouse and Roaring Fork Motor Nature Trail closes on Nov.
+13. Little Greenbrier Road to the Little Greenbrier Schoolhouse and Roaring Fork Motor Nature Trail closes on Nov.
 28. For all three of these roads; buses, motorhomes, vans longer than 25 feet, and passenger vehicles towing trailers are prohibited on this road.
-Clingmans Dome Road closes on also Nov.
-28. These roads should reopen around April.
+Clingmans Dome Road closes on Nov.
+30. These roads should reopen around April.

-Forge Creek Road closes on Oct.
+Forge Creek Road closed on Oct.
 31 and should reopen around August.
-Heintooga/Round Bottom Road and Heintooga Ridge Road (Balsam Mountain Road) will close to hiker access on Nov.
+Heintooga/Round Bottom Road and Heintooga Ridge Road (Balsam Mountain Road) closed to hiker access on Nov.
 1 and should reopen in May.
-Straight Fork will also close on Nov.1 but it should reopen in April.
+Straight Fork also closed on Nov.
+1 but it should reopen in April.

 - Heintooga Round Bottom: 11/01

 - Clingmans Dome: 11/30

 - Little Greenbrier Access Road: 11/28

 - Parsons Branch Road: 11/13